langleyburke8/collaboration-projects/README.md

 # collaboration-projects
 A collection of repositories and projects I’ve contributed to, with context and links to my work.
+Highlights include:

+- AI for Early Detection of Diabetes – a symposium project focused on applying machine learning for healthcare insights.
+- Spotify Recommendation System – my final capstone project, improving song recommendations using data-driven modeling.

 --

 ### AI in Early Diabetes Detection [https://github.com/gina-occhipinti/analytics-symposium-diabetes-prediction] - Symposium and Conference Project